 HIPAA Encryption: What You Should Know

-HIPAA Encryption is required under federal regulation by the Department of Health and human Services (HHS) Office for Civil Rights (OCR), but what is it and why do you need it?
+HIPAA encryption is recommended under federal regulation by the Department of Health and Human Services’ (HHS) Office for Civil Rights (OCR), but what is it and why do you need it?
 The HIPAA Security Rule sets specific safeguards that must be in place to protect ePHI.
-It states that encryption must be used to protect ePHI and reduce the probability of a breach of your patients’ or customers’ sensitive health data.
+Although not specifically mandated, encryption is the best way to protect ePHI and reduce the probability of a breach of your patients’ or customers’ sensitive health data.

 What exactly is encryption?

 Encryption takes your data or written text/PHI and turns it into unreadable text using software or algorithms.
 This unreadable text can only be deciphered through an encryption key that will allow you to read it once again.
 Data encryption requirements protect your data even in the event of a breach or theft, and can leave the data useless to anyone who obtains or steals it.